liatrio/o11y-demo/README.md

 ## Bonus Section: Development Workflow

-When you want to add new functionality to the collector or make changes to the existing code base you can use the following workflow to test your changes locally in a full stack environment.
+When you want to test pre-release functionality from the liatrio collector or test newly developed functionality you can use the following workflow to test your changes locally in a full stack environment.

 1. Clone the [liatrio-otel-collector](https://github.com/liatrio/liatrio-otel-collector) repo
-2. Run `make dockerbuild`
+2. Run `make dockerbuild` in the root of the liatrio-otel-coollector repo
 3. Follow [Getting Started](#getting-started) section but uncomment `OTEL_COLLECTOR_IMAGE` variable in the `.env` file
-4. Run `docker compose up`
+4. Run `docker compose up` in the root of this repo
+5. For a more detailed developer workflow read the docs in the [liatrio-otel-collector](https://github.com/liatrio/liatrio-otel-collector) repo

 ## TODO